ErreurDeSyntaxe/full-stack-carousel/README.md

 ### Objective

-The goal of the project is to learn xyz by building abc.
+The goal of the project is to learn dynamic user interactions by building an image slider.

 ###### Project Statement

-<a href='http://theodinproject.com/'>The Odin Project</a> (Month Year)
+<a href='https://www.theodinproject.com/lessons/node-path-javascript-dynamic-user-interface-interactions'>The Odin Project</a> (Jan '24)

 ### Features

-- Add something
-- Edit something
-- Remove something
-- Allow users to complicate dev's job
+- An image carousel holds a few images
+- There are an arrow on the left and an arrow on the right
+- The images automatically move forward every 5 seconds
+- The slider contains navigation circles at the bottom
+- The navigation circles are clickable

 ## Built With